 - What should my blood sugar range be before and after meals?

 Talk to your health care team

-Make an appointment with your doctor, nurse, or a Group Health dietitian to help you get started with meal planning.
+Make an appointment with your doctor, nurse, or a dietitian to help you get started with meal planning.
 Bring your food diary with you so your health care provider can help you figure out the amount of carbohydrate, protein, fat, and calories in your daily diet.
 Then discuss your goals with your health care provider.
 Together you'll be able to find a meal plan that will work best for you.

 After You Decide on a Plan